nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/book-3-coding-assessment.md

 ### `/products`
 1. Get all products with categories.
 If the `search` query string param is present, return only products whose names or category names include the `search` value (ignore case).
-1. `/products/popular` - Get the most popular products, determined by which products have been ordered the most times (HINT: this requires using `GroupBy` to group the OrderProducts by ProductId, then using `Sum` to add up all the Quantities of the OrderProducts in each group).
-Check for a query string param called `amount` that says how many products to return.
-Return five by default.
 1. Add a product
 1. Update a product
 ### `/orders`